Skip to main content

 a women gazing at the coast line of Santorini from a building

-If you’re wondering how to renew Global Entry, just head to your Global Entry dashboard online and select “Renew”.
-The process is much simpler because it doesn’t typically require an interview.
-You’ll just have to pay the $100 application fee again.
-You can do this within 365 days of expiration, which means anytime after the fourth year!
+Your Global Entry membership is valid for five years, and it’s very easy to renew once you’re already a member.
+Just head to your Global Entry dashboard online and select “Renew.”
+The process is much simpler because it doesn’t typically require an interview, though you will have to pay the application fee again.
+You can renew your membership within 365 days of expiration, which means any time after the fourth year.
+Once you renew it, it’ll be valid for another five years.

 About the author | The Go Ahead Tours Team